Velaha/Scala/README.md

 *Tips : to see all available modules, used : `sbt projects`

-## TDs' organisation
+## TDs' organization

-TDs are organised by week :
+TDs are organized by week :

     - Week_1
     - Week_2